 Located in Central Oregon just to the east of the Cascade Mountains, Bend sits in the center of the state.
 Surrounded by mountains, forests and wilderness, central Bend is nestled along Mirror Pond and the Deschutes River.

 We share a map below and discuss how to get to Bend at the end of the article.

 What is Bend, Oregon Known For?

-When searching for things to do around Bend it becomes abundantly clear what the city is known for: the great outdoors and some of Oregon’s best craft beer.
+Are you wondering, What is Bend Famous For?
+When searching for things to do around Bend it becomes clear that the area is known for the great outdoors and some of Oregon’s best craft beer.

 Bend, Oregon Outdoor Activities

-There is no doubt that the top activities in Bend are outdoor activities.
-The city, which enjoys about 300 days of sunshine a year, is drenched in outstanding natural beauty – and boasts plenty of ways to enjoy it.
-From skiing to rock climbing to floating down the river, outdoor enthusiasts (and those who just like to take in epic views) can partake in an array of outdoor adventures.
+There is no doubt that the top activities in Bend are outdoor adventures.
+Bend basks in about 300 days of sunshine a year and is drenched in outstanding natural beauty.
+From skiing to rock climbing to floating down the river, nature enthusiasts (and scenery junkies) can partake in an array of outdoor adventures in Bend, OR.